 Live Redwood Burls

 Live burls are usually spotted growing on the side of the tree, and can grow to amazing size.
 I have personally seen them as large as a Volkswagen Bug.
-However, they are usually much smaller, about coffee table size and more commonly the size of an apple.
+However, they are usually much smaller, often about coffee table size and more commonly the size of an apple.

 Harvesting Live Burls